 Hannah started her YouTube channel in 2018 with project-focused posts recapping her No-Buy Year (a year where she went without shopping for accessories, beauty, clothing, home goods, etc.).
 Although she is no longer on a No Buy, her posts center on budgeting and smart consumerism.

 How so?
-If we’re spending all of our money on physical goods that we don’t need, then we (1) could incur debt and (2) may have to deprive ourselves of healthier forms of self-care in order to feed our shopping habits.
+If we’re spending all of our money on physical goods that we don’t need, then we (1) could incur debt and (2) may have to deprive ourselves of healthier forms of self-care to feed our shopping habits.

-Have you ever partook in a Low Buy or a No Buy?
+What did you think about my September 2019 Beauty Low Buy Update?
 What advice would you share to anyone embarking on this type of challenge?